Facebook to end a longtime exception made for politicians who break its rules

 Trump has been suspended from the platform since Jan.
 6, when the company determined that his posts incited violence during the Capitol insurrection.
 But soon after, Facebook turned its decision — which it said would be enforced indefinitely — over to the Oversight Board to decide whether the company made the right call.

 After four months of deliberations, the Oversight Board unexpectedly kicked the Trump decision back to the social network, giving it six months to decide whether to ban Trump permanently or reinstate him.
 It also recommended that the company publish a report about its role in the Jan.
-6 attacks and make changes to its newsworthiness exception.
-The company has 30 days to respond to its recommendations.
+6 riot and make changes to its newsworthiness exception.
+The company has committed to responding to the board’s recommendations within 30 days.

 The Oversight Board ruled that Facebook was right to suspend Trump in the moment.
-But it said that Facebook had not provided a better rationale for the indefinite suspension, noting that indefinite suspensions are not part of Facebook’s policy.
+But it said that Facebook had not provided a better rationale for the indefinite suspension, noting that indefinite suspensions are not part of Facebook’s policies.
 That rationale needed to be clear and transparent, the board said.

-Publicly, Facebook executives have deflected blame for the events onto other companies.
+Publicly, Facebook executives have deflected blame for the events at the Capitol onto other companies.
 The Washington Post and others have reported that rioters used Facebook to help organize.

 The Post reported last year that the newsworthiness exemption was first created in response to Trump’s inflammatory remarks about Muslims during his candidacy.
 Since then, the company has maintained that it rarely used the exception and has only acknowledged using it six times.
-Those incidents were all outside the U.S., and include political speech in Hungary, Vietnam, and Italy.
+Those incidents were all outside the United States, and include political speech in Hungary, Vietnam and Italy.

 In practice, however, Facebook has appeared to give politicians and political leaders a pass in many more instances.
-In 2019, CEO Mark Zuckerberg said that the company would not apply its fact checking to political ads, for example.
+In 2019, CEO Mark Zuckerberg said the company would not apply its fact-checking to political ads, for example.

 And throughout his presidency, Trump repeatedly flooded the platform with misinformation.
-During the election, he promoted unproven theories of voter fraud and claims that the election was stolen.
+He promoted baseless claims of voter fraud and repeatedly stated without evidence that the 2020 election was stolen.
 Facebook chose to append a generic label to most of that content rather than ban it.

+Even more so than the newsworthiness exception, the strikes system is another opaque area of Facebook’s policies and practices.
+Users can be censored or demoted after a certain number of strikes for breaking rules.
+But the company has said it does not want to share its policing strategies for fear that it will enable loopholes.

+The result was what was criticized as an arbitrary system, however.
+People whose content was removed often did not know what rule they had broken, and seemingly routine violators sometimes appeared to be treated with kid gloves.

 Facebook’s response to the Oversight Board is being watched as a key test for the possibility of self-regulation by powerful social media companies.
 Facebook and other Silicon Valley giants are facing a wave of potential new regulation over issues such as privacy and algorithmic transparency all over the world, as well as a major antitrust lawsuit in the United States.